 A patent owner cannot stop a competitor from using the process during the pendency period, regardless of whether the competitor purposefully copied the method or stumbled upon it independently.
 Only after a patent is actually issued can a company stop another from using making or selling the process.
 The patent is then valid for 20 years from the date of filing.

 What happens if a competing business claims that it was already using the particular method that is the subject of a patent application?
 If Business A files for a business method patent, but Business B can show that it was using the method publicly more than a year prior to the filing, Business B can thwart the patent application or, if necessary, invalidate the patent later.

 The key is that Business B's use of the method must have been public.
 If Business B used the method confidentially, the patent will be issued to Business A. However, under a 1999 amendment to the patent law, if Business B used the method confidentially before Business A filed for a patent, it can continue using the method without liability for infringement.

 If Company A had been using the method publicly for more than year before the patent application was filed, Company B's patent would be invalidated or, more likely, never would have been granted in the first place.

-In order to qualify for patent protection, a business method or software must meet four requirements:
+In order to qualify for patent protection, a business method must meet four primary requirements:

-Meeting the nonobviousness test turns on whether the method provides a result that would be new or unexpected to someone with ordinary skill in the field of the business.
-Or put another way, if the differences between the business method and the prior art would not have been an obvious development to someone in the field, it is probably nonobvious.
+Meeting the nonobviousness test turns on whether the method provides a result that would be new or unexpected to someone with ordinary skill in the relevant field of the business.
+Put differently, if the differences between the business method and the prior art would not have been an obvious development to someone in the field, it is probably nonobvious.

 To learn more about patent elements and requirements, see the Qualifying for a Patent FAQ.

-For a thoroughly updated guide to patents, get Patent It Yourself, by David Pressman (Nolo).
-This book reflects the latest changes in intellectual property law, the latest rules for application and prosecution, and other changes to technical filing rules.
+For a thoroughly updated guide to patents, get Patent It Yourself by David Pressman (Nolo).
+This book reflects the latest changes in intellectual property law, the latest rules on patent application and prosecution, and other changes to technical patent filing rules.